If you want to learn Japanese, finding a good program is hard...

 Why pronunciation is important

-Pronunciation is one of the fundamental building blocks of learning Japanese, but it is often overlooked.
+To learn a language fluently you can't overlook pronunciation.
+Pronunciation is one of the fundamental building blocks of learning Japanese.

-When you can correctly speak Japanese sounds it will be much easier for you to 1) understand native speakers and 2) remember new vocabulary.
+When you can correctly speak Japanese sounds it will be much easier for you to 1) understand Japanese people and 2) remember new phrases.
 All too often students make the mistake of only memorizing sentences from textbooks or flashcards.

-This is why veteran language learners often recommend learning pronunciation at the start of your studies.
+This is why veteran language learners often recommend that you learn Japanese pronunciation at the start of your studies.

 In any language good pronunciation starts with breaking down speech into individual syllables/sounds.
-In Japanese this is most easily done with hiragana (after all hiragana are designed to be read as individual syllables!).
+In Japanese this is most easily done by learning hiragana (after all hiragana are designed to be read as individual syllables!).

 The majority of your pronunciation work will be with hiragana, but even after you’re comfortable with the script you will have to practice imitating native speakers in order to master a Japanese accent.